walterbender/Syllabi/color.md

 (consolidation).

-Throughout the both phases of the course, students will be working on an project of their own choosing.
+Throughout the both phases of the course, students will be working on a project of their own choosing.
 The intent is to offer students the opportunity to pursue something personally meaningful.

 During the *liquid* phase, Weeks 1 through 6, there will be two weekly